The Ancient World

 Modern Era to Present Day

-The class will study the development of literature through the Early Modern period, focusing particularly on the evolution of the novel from its roots in ancient and medieval epic poetry.
-Texts will include works by Dante, Shakespeare, period poets, and early American authors.
-Students will cultivate skills to critically read, discuss, and assimilate literature within its historical and philosophical context, and will explore themes surrounding the zeitgeist of the time.
-Additionally, they will gain exposure to concurrent artistic advances, such as opera, and will develop their writing ability in a variety of styles.
+Focusing primarily on British and American literature of the 19th and 20th centuries, students will cultivate skills to critically read, discuss, and assimilate works within their historical and philosophical context.
+Additionally, they will gain exposure to concurrent artistic advances, and will develop their writing ability in a variety of styles.

 In this course you will retrace key events that shaped early America in their ideas and beliefs.
 We will also cover the motivations that propelled the first pioneers westward and the end result of settling into a more modern-day America marked with complex social challenges between pioneers and the native population.
 The main topics in this class will include a scope of early American government, clash of societies, and feelings of consternation around the Manifest Destiny.
 To be successful in this class it is imperative to have an understanding of other cultures and be able to discard “ethnocentricity” (evaluation of other cultures according to preconceptions originating in the standards and customs of one's own culture).
 We will utilize class discussion, films and course work to fully immerse ourselves in everyday situations that both pioneers and natives found themselves in order to survive.